microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

    ![azure_resources](images/azure_resources.png)

+1. [RDP](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/connect-logon) into the machine and download Java JDK 8 from Oracle http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.

+    - To enable the file download on Internet Explorer, follow the below steps on the browser :
+        - Click Tools and then Internet options.
+        - Click on the security tab.
+        - Select the Internet Zone
+        - Click on the Custom Level Button and then scroll down to Download
+        - Make sure to enable *File download*
+        - Click Apply and OK
+        - Restart Internet Explorer and check if that helps.

+1. Install JDK by the following the wizard.

+1. Restart the **SonarQube** service by typing services.msc in Run prompt - **Services**.

+1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77364&Name=SonarQube){:target="_blank"} to provision a project on your Azure DevOps Organization.

 ## Exercise 1: Create a SonarQube Project and configure Quality Gate

 1. Access the **SonarQube** portal providing the DNS name suffixed by the port number.